Theodore Bikel: Actor

-He made his Broadway debut in 1955 in Tonight in Samarkand, and in 1958 was nominated for a Tony for The Rope Dancers.
-In 1959, he created the role of Captain von Trapp in the original production of The Sound of Music, which earned him a second Tony nomination.
-Bikel did not like his role because his ability to sing was underused; neither did he like performing the same role of the captain repeatedly.
-When the composers, Rodgers and Hammerstein, realized Bikel was an accomplished folksinger, they wrote the song "Edelweiss" specifically for him to sing and accompany himself on the guitar.
+He made his Broadway debut in 1955 in Tonight in Samarkand, and in 1958 was nominated for a Tony Award for Best Featured Actor in a Play for The Rope Dancers.
+In 1959, he created the role of Austria-Hungary Empire naval Captain von Trapp in the original stage musical production of The Sound of Music, which earned him a second "Tony" nomination.
+Bikel did not like his role because his ability to sing was underused; neither did he enjoy performing the role of the captain repeatedly.
+When the famous longtime musical composers Rodgers and Hammerstein realized Bikel was an accomplished folk singer, they wrote the song "Edelweiss" (purporting within the story to be an Austrian folk song) specifically for him to sing and accompany himself on the guitar.

 In 1964, he played Zoltan Karpathy, the dialect expert, in the film version of My Fair Lady.
-Since his first appearance as Tevye in the musical Fiddler on the Roof (1967), Bikel had performed the role more often than any other actor (more than 2,000 times).
-When an injury required 74-year-old fellow Israeli performer Chaim Topol (veteran of many productions of the stage show and star of the motion picture Fiddler on the Roof) to withdraw from a high-budget, much-promoted 2009 North American tour of the musical, Bikel substituted for him in several appearances in 2010.
+Since his first appearance as Tevye in the musical Fiddler on the Roof (1967), Bikel had performed the role more often than any other actor (over 2,000 times).
+When an injury required 74-year-old fellow Israeli performer Chaim Topol (veteran of many productions of the stage show and star of the later 1967 motion picture version to withdraw from a high-budget, much-promoted 2009 North American tour of the revival musical, Bikel substituted for him in several appearances in 2010.

-Bikel was a guest star on many popular television series.
+Bikel was a guest star on many popular television series in the 1950s (often called the first "Golden Age of Television").
 He appeared in an episode of the 1954 NBC legal drama Justice based on cases from the Legal Aid Society of New York.
 He also appeared in the episode entitled "The Faithful Pilgrimage" of CBS's Appointment with Adventure anthology series.
-The particular episode was written by Rod Serling.
+That particular episode was written by Rod Serling.
 He also appeared in a second episode of Appointment with Adventure entitled "Return of the Stranger".
 Bikel also appeared in an acting role in Frank Zappa's experimental film 200 Motels (1971).